Skip to main content

 3. Does the code of conduct need board approval?

 Per 2 CFR, Part 200.318, only requires nonfederal entities who participate in the selection, award, or administration of a contract supported by a federal award are required to maintain a written code of conduct.
 Any board with oversight or decision-making authority regarding federal funds must adhere to an agency’s written code of conduct.
-CNP Operators should consult with legal counsel to determine if the code of conduct must be approved by the governing board.
+CNP Operators should review their internal controls to determine if the code of conduct must be approved by their governing board.

 4. Is an employee who is designated to adhere to the written code of conduct allowed to keep a raffle prize with a ticket that was purchased with public funds?